Matrix Decomposition and Applications: Existence of QR Decomposition via Householder Reflector

-which reflects $\ba_1$ to $r_1\be_1$ and introduces zeros below the diagonal in the $1$-st column.
-We observe that the entries below $r_1$ are all zero now under this specific reflection.
-Notice that we reflect $\ba_1$ to $||\ba_1||\be_1$ the two of which have the same length, rather than reflect $\ba_1$ to $\be_1$ directly.
-This is for the purpose of \textbf{numerical stability}.
+This operation reflects $\ba_1$ to $r_1\be_1$, zeroing out all entries below the diagonal in the first column.
+Notably, we reflect $\ba_1$ to $\norm{\ba_1}\be_1$, where the two vectors have the same length (i.e., the transformation preserves the norm) rather than directly to $\be_1$ to ensure {numerical stability}; and this aligns with the conditions stated in Corollary~\ref{corollary:householder-reflect-finding}.